kallaway/100-days-of-code/r2-html-log.md

 **R2D8, January 19th-20th, 2021**
 Started a practice project to create a Wikipedia clone for a particular entry.
 Added the content and made the summary part of the page look somewhat similar to the one I chose which is about Dane Axese.

+**R2D9, January 21st, 2021**
+Fixed the thumbnails for the images that appear on the Wikpedia page for Dane axes.